The measurement in classical and quantum theory: Abstract

 \section{Abstract}

-The BGS conjecture states that the Hamiltonian of a microscopic analogue of a classical chaotic system can be modeled by a random matrix from a Gaussian ensemble.
+The Bohigas-Giannoni-Schmit (BGS) conjecture states that the Hamiltonian of a microscopic analogue of a classical chaotic system can be modeled by a random matrix from a Gaussian ensemble.
 Here, this conjecture is considered in the context of a recently discovered geometric relationship between classical and quantum mechanics.
-Based on BGS, we conjecture that the Hamiltonian of a system whose classical counterpart performs a random walk can be modeled by a family of independent random matrices from the Gaussian unitary ensemble.
-By accepting this conjecture, we find a relationship between the process of observation in classical and quantum physics, and describe the boundary between the micro and macro worlds.
+Motivated by BGS, we conjecture that the Hamiltonian of a system whose classical counterpart performs a random walk can be modeled by a family of independent random matrices from the Gaussian unitary ensemble.
+By accepting this conjecture, we find a relationship between the process of observation in classical and quantum physics, derive irreversibility of observation and describe the boundary between the micro and macro worlds.